 The overall composition of the skin of the people who are regular exercisers was more comparable to that of 20-30 year-olds.

-According to Prevention, bending at the knees can help in slowing down aging.
+Slow down aging by bending at the knees.
 But, many elderly people avoid it because they think their knees cannot handle the strain.
 But, it is all about the technique.
 “You squat all the time, therefore, it is important that you learn to do it properly”.

 For women, they should turn their toes out slightly when squatting, and for men, they should keep their toes pointed forward because of the differences in hip structure.